The 8 best customer service outsourcing companies in 2026

 Best for: Brands needing flexibility, seasonal scaling, or those who want to avoid long-term BPO commitments.

-4. HelpSquad
+5. HelpSquad

 HelpSquad landing page featuring their affordable virtual assistant services

-They offer three distinct live chat plans ranging from $185 to $600 per month, plus a unique pay-per-lead option where you only pay when they deliver qualified leads from your website.
+They offer three distinct live chat plans ranging from $185 to $600 per month, plus a pay-per-lead option where you only pay when they deliver qualified leads from your website.

 Key strengths: